azarma0421/Movie_Library/README.md

 It can CRD (can't update....)
 With localStorge

-and yeah libery is library....
+Thought you might ask libery is library....yeah